It’s Time to Switch Allegiances

 Obey your leaders and submit to them, for they keep watch over your souls as those who will give an account.
 Let them do this with joy and not with grief, for this would be unprofitable for you.
 Hebrews 13:17 (NASB)

-We tend to press the boundaries, and, unless we are corrected, we will get less and less fearful of the negative consequences of sin.
+In every organization, there are standards of behavior.
+If the organization’s leaders do not uphold and enforce those standards, human nature being what it is, people begin to slide or push the boundaries.
+Unless we are corrected, we often will get less and less fearful of the negative consequences of sin.
 A great example of this is how people disobey the speed limits on the Interstate.
 If the Highway Patrol does not aggressively enforce the speed limit, people go faster and faster.
 It’s human nature, and it works this way in the church, too.

 Jesus told us how to carry out church discipline in Matthew 18:15-18.
 The normal order is for the aggrieved party to first confront an “offender” privately.
 Hopefully that will be sufficient to solve the problem.
 Unfortunately, some of us are little slower on the uptake or a little more stubborn and need to go to stage two.
 This is when another person is brought into the mix as a “reinforcement.”
 The hope here is that the “offender” will listen to their combined testimony and repent.
 The third stage is to bring church leaders into the mix in order to press upon the “offender” the gravity of their sinful behavior.
 If this does not work either, the only thing left, according to Paul, is expulsion from the church.
-(1 Cor.
-5:9-13)
+(1 Corinthians 5:9-13)

-My point is this: church discipline is needed to help people live under Christ’s benevolent rule.
+The proper exercise of church discipline is needed to help people live under Christ’s benevolent rule.

 We all need help from others because following Christ is not easy.
 Over the years, I have observed that people who are unwilling to recognize and follow the counsel of the local church’s elder team are the ones who cause trouble, leave, or, rarely, are asked to leave.
 If they are not confronted, it can negatively impact the entire church by bringing down morale or teaching by example that sin is no big deal.